-One way Palmer is working out his grief is by making his 2016 Stateside tour with ELP Legacy – his band for the last 15 years – a tribute to Emerson.
+One way Palmer is working out his grief is by making his 2017 Stateside tour with ELP Legacy – his band for the last 16 years – a tribute to Emerson, Lake and Palmer.
 But don’t go expecting to hear ELP music as the superstar trio played it, with Emerson’s keyboards front and center.
 It’s a guitar, bass and drums band, and Palmer has no interest in retreading old ground.

 “We can create some of that nostalgia if we wanted.
 But it is different,” he insists.
 “There is no need to try and reproduce what ELP had already done.
 It seemed a far better way to go with guitars.
 It’s completely different, and it should be.
 It should show the versatility of the music and what can be done with it.
 Keith was totally in favor of it.”
 Plus if Emerson had joined them, “there’s no keyboards in the band and he would come in with his keyboards.”

-Keyboards will be a big part of the mix when Palmer salutes his departed bandmate with a special show in Miami, FL later this month, on Friday June 24th at The Olympia Theater.
-He’ll play the Emerson, Lake & Palmer showpiece “Pictures at an Exhibition” with fellow prog-rock pioneer Mark Stein of Vanilla Fudge on keyboards and former Genesis guitarist Steve Hackett.
+Keyboards were a big part of the mix when Palmer salutes his departed bandmate with a special show in Miami, FL, on June 24, 2016, at The Olympia Theater.
+He played the Emerson, Lake & Palmer showpiece “Pictures at an Exhibition” with fellow prog-rock pioneer Mark Stein of Vanilla Fudge on keyboards and former Genesis guitarist Steve Hackett.
 Plus a contemporary dance company, which was another variation on the performance theme – and for ELP, the presentation and performance were almost as essential as the music – that Palmer and Emerson had discussed doing.

-(Editor: Here’s a performance of ELP’s interpretation of Aaron Copland’s “Fanfare for the Common Man” from that event…)
+Watch a performance of ELP’s interpretation of Aaron Copland’s “Fanfare for the Common Man” from that event…

 “We’d talked many years ago about having a group dance to ‘Pictures at an Exhibition,’ or in various sections of it,” he reports.
 “And there’s possibly also going to be a choir performing at the show.”
 Hackett’s presence also summons up other possibilities never explored.